Toyota R engine: 22R

-The 2-valve SOHC 2366 cc 22R was produced from 1981 through 1997.
+The 2-valve SOHC 2366 cc 22R was introduced in 1980 (for the 1981 model year) and produced until 1997.

 Cylinder bore and stroke was 92x89 mm.

 Initial output was 72 kW at 4,800 rpm and 174 Nm at 2,800 rpm.
 By 1990 the 22R was producing 81 kW at 5,000 rpm and 187 Nm at 3,400 rpm.

 The first fuel injected 22R-E engines appeared in August 1982.
 Output of these engines is commonly rated at 78 kW at 4,800 rpm and 185 Nm at 2,800 rpm.

 In 1985, the engine was significantly reworked, output was up to 84 kW at 4,800 rpm and 190 Nm at 3,600 rpm.
 Many parts from the newer 22R/R-E are not compatible with those from the older pre-1985 engine.
 Non-compatible parts include the cylinder head, block, pistons and many of the associated parts such as the timing chain and cover, and water and oil pumps (although the oil pump internals are the same).

 These changes also affected the 22R, therefore one can consider the 85–95 22R-E as a fuel injected version of the 85–90 22R with only minor differences, if any.

-Toyota swapped the dual-row timing chain used in older engines for a single-row chain with plastic guides in 1983.
+Toyota swapped the dual-row timing chain used in older engines for a single-row chain with plastic guides in 1982 for the 1983 model year.
 The new system reduced drag on the engine but introduced a new maintenance problem.
 After about 100000 mi of operation, the chain may stretch to the point that the hydraulic-operated chain tensioner cannot take up any more slack.
 The timing chain then impacts the plastic driver's side chain guide, breaking it within a short period of time and creating a noticeable chattering sound in the front of the engine, especially when cold.
 If the engine continues to be operated without the guide restraint, the chain will vibrate excessively on the driver's side and stretch rapidly.
 The result is any of several failure modes.